-This post may contain affiliate links.
-If you purchase a product through an affiliate link, I make a small commission – at no additional cost to you – and you can trust that I only promote products I love or would use myself.
+This post contains affiliate links.
+This supports my family and allows me to keep providing you with great resources.
+You can trust that I only promote products I love or would use myself.
 Read my full disclosure for more details.

-A Family’s Grocery Budget
+A Frugal Family Grocery Budget

 How To Save Money On Groceries

 Always look at the grocery store ads and see what the loss-leaders are this week.

 Loss-leaders are usually the items promoted on the front page of the ad.
 The store is willing to take a loss in order to get you into their store.
 Stock up on these things and then plan your meals around them.
 This will be one of the biggest savings.

 Related Reading: 10 Secret Ways to Save Money on Meat

 Protein is generally the biggest grocery expense, so if you can buy your meats at a rock-bottom price, then you’ll start out ahead.
 Read my full article on 10 Secret Ways to Save Money On Meat.
 Make sure to always buy when it’s on sale and stock your freezer.

 If you get an amazing price on meat, use these freezer meal plans from MyFreezEasy to prep a bunch of freezer meals.
 Read Why You Need A Freezer Meal Plan to see how our family makes freezer meals.
 If you’re new at freezer meal prep, Erin at MyFreezEasy walks you right through the steps to make 10 meals in under an hour.

 I started using this FREE app, and I’m so glad I did!
 I’ve gotten hundreds of dollars in cash back.
 I can cash it out, or let it accrue and buy gift cards with the money I make.
 It is so easy to use, too.
 Just check the list of product offerings and easily scan your receipt.
 If you sign up through this referral link, you get a $10 bonus.